cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 application has to perform the sync offline, in order to properly set up CometBFT's initial state.
 Furthermore, the application developer has to manually bootstrap CometBFTs state and block stores.
-With support for local State sync, a node can simply load a snapshot from a predefined location and offer it to the application as is currently done via networked state sync.
+With support for local State sync, a node can simply load a snapshot from a predefined location and offer it to the application as is currently done via networked State sync.

 On the server side, without any support for local State sync, an operator has to manually instruct the application to export the snapshots into a portable format (via `dump`).